Composition: Chimeric DNA/RNA oligo

-SMART strategy and template switching oligo secure 5' end sequences
+SMART technology and template switching oligo secure 5' end sequences

-Taken together, TS oligos attach a universal primer-binding site through the activity of MMLV reverse transcriptase, enabling exclusive amplification of intact cDNA molecules.
-TS oligos containing 3' rGs can be ordered from the Custom RNA Oligos ordering page on the IDT website.
-You can further customize your TS oligo with unique properties by incorporating additional chemical modifications from this same ordering page.
+Taken together, template switching (TS) oligos attach a universal primer-binding site through the activity of MMLV reverse transcriptase, enabling exclusive amplification of intact cDNA molecules.
+Template switching (TS) oligos containing 3' rGs can be ordered from the Custom RNA Oligos ordering page on the IDT website.
+You can further customize your template switching (TS) oligo with unique properties by incorporating additional chemical modifications from this same ordering page.

 Contact us at firstname.lastname@example.org with any questions about ordering modified oligos or to discuss your experimental design with our scientific applications experts.